 Known as the Sacred Cat of Burma, the Birman is a rare and beautiful animal.
 The ideal Birman is large, long, and heavily built.
-It is color pointed and has a single coat with medium long hair of a silky texture, resistant to matting.
+It is color-pointed and has a single coat with medium-long hair of a silky texture, resistant to matting.

 The head is large and strong with a firm chin and a Roman nose.
-The ears are medium in length, almost as wide at the base as they are tall.
-Ideally, the eyes should be a deep sapphire blue, almost round and set wide apart giving the Birman a sweet expression.
+The ears are medium in length, as wide at the base as they are tall.
+Ideally, the eyes should be a deep sapphire blue, almost round, and set wide apart giving the Birman a sweet expression.

 Birmans are affectionate and faithful cats.
-Moderate in temperament, they are extraordinarily social and soft voiced.
+Moderate in temperament, they are extraordinarily social and soft-voiced.
 Because of its exceptionally sweet nature, the Birman is easy to handle and makes an ideal pet.
 The Birman is sociable, gentle, quiet, loving, and companionable.
 They love to be with people and are playful and desirous of attention.
 They are social with both people and other animals.
 The Birman is a hearty, healthy cat that does not reach full maturity until approximately 3 years of age.

 Kittens are born completely white and although they begin to show point color anytime from two days to two weeks, it takes much longer for them to show their potential quality.
 Birmans come in a rainbow of colors, including seal, blue, lilac, chocolate, red, cream, and tortie.
 All these colors can be either the traditional solid pattern or the dramatic tabby pattern, formerly called lynx point.

 The Birman is unconditional love in a fur coat and will bring pleasure and happiness to your home and family.
-It is said "You will never be alone with a Birman in your home".
+It is said, "You will never be alone with a Birman in your home".

 The Birman Legend

-The head monk, Mun-ha, whose beard had been braided with gold by the enlightend one, often knelt in meditation before the golden goddess, Tsun-Kyan-Kse.
+The head monk, Mun-ha, whose beard had been braided with gold by the enlightened one, often knelt in meditation before the golden goddess, Tsun-Kyan-Kse.
 At his side was his faithful and beloved companion, a beautiful temple cat named Sinh.
-Sinh would always shared in his master's meditation.
-As the monk meditated, Sinh would gaze steadily at the golden goddess beautiful sapphire blue eyes.
+Sinh would always share in his master's meditation.
+As the monk meditated, Sinh would gaze steadily at the golden goddess's beautiful sapphire blue eyes.

-At the moment of his masters death, Sinh placed his paws upon the monk's flowing robes and faced the golden goddess.
+At the moment of his master's death, Sinh placed his paws upon the monk's flowing robes and faced the golden goddess.
 Instantly, an amazing transformation took place.
-The hairs of Sinh's white fur were as though misted with a golden glow which radiated from the beautiful golden goddess.
+The hairs of Sinh's white fur were as though misted with a golden glow that radiated from the beautiful golden goddess.
 Her deep sapphire blue eyes became Sinh's very own.
-His face, ears, legs and tail became the velvety brown color of rich earth, but his four paws resting gently on his master, remained perfect white, a symbol of purity.
+His face, ears, legs, and tail became the velvety brown color of rich earth, but his four paws resting gently on his master, remained perfect white, a symbol of purity.

-By the end of World War 2, hardly any Birmans were alive and it was necessary to re-establish the breed.
-This was done thanks to devoted breeders and by the 1960’s; Birmans were again plentiful and exported around the world.
+By the end of World War 2, hardly any Birmans were alive, and it was necessary to re-establish the breed.
+This was done thanks to devoted breeders and by the 1960s; Birmans were again plentiful and exported around the world.